magillicus/Pewlett-Hackard-Analysis/README.md

 <img width="570" alt="RAE_Table" src="https://user-images.githubusercontent.com/92264929/145725707-e4760485-d775-4727-83b5-e17003da5c1e.png">

 My hope is that each of these employees will demonstrate their individual value to the company, and be rewarded by way of ideal retirement terms only after stepping up to the plate for a final assessment to show their worth.
-After all, Pewlett-Hackard only employees the world's greatest engineers.
+After all, Pewlett-Hackard only employs the world's greatest engineers.